kimfucious/netlify-forms-formik/README.md

 ### tl;dr

 Use a library to add Recaptcha (e.g. [reaptcha](https://www.npmjs.com/package/reaptcha)) and don't add anything related to reCaptcha to the `/public/index.html` file.
+And be sure to send the recaptcha response along with your form submission.

 > :point_up: reCaptcha is notoriously easy to mistype, and `Reaptcha` adds another nuance to the pot.
 I've used abbreviations in variables to help avoid issues around that.